Asanas Guide - Align With the Divine | Sadhguru

 Questioner: Sadhguru, people who come to the yoga class with experience in aerobics or other types of exercise tend to breathe through their mouth while doing yogasanas.
 Does it make a difference whether we breathe through the nose or mouth?
 And why should we breathe slightly deeper than normal?

 Sadhguru: If you are running at a certain pace, there is a tendency to open your mouth because breathing through your nostrils may not be sufficient.
 But you never ever breathe through your mouth during asanas.
 This is not an aerobic exercise – asanas are about building internal strength of the organs and the whole system.
 Within a few weeks of practicing asanas, naturally, your system will become more capable and your pulse rate will decrease.
+Breathing through the mouth is both unaesthetic and unscientific.
+You should always breathe through your nasal passage.

 Nasal passage purifies and adjusts air